 Per SDCL 3-12, contribution requirements of the active employees and the participating employers are established and may be amended by the SDRS Board.
-Covered employees are required by state statute to contribute the following percentages of their salary to the plan; Class A Members, 6.0% of salary; Class B Judicial Members, 9.0% of salary; and Class B Public Safety Members, 8.0% of salary.
-The District's share of contributions to the SDRS for the fiscal years ended December 31, 2022, 2021, and 2020, equal to required contributions each year, were as follows:
+Covered employees are required by state statute to contribute the following percentages of their salary to the plan; Class A Members,

+6.0% of salary; Class B Judicial Members, 9.0% of salary; and Class B Public Safety Members, 8.0% of salary.
+State statute also requires the employer to contribute an amount equal to the employee's contribution.
+The District's share of contributions to the SDRS for the fiscal years ended December 31, 2023, 2022, and 2021 were \$42,723.12, \$41,585.79, and \$40,840.55, respectively, equal to the required contributions each year.